Jimmy-JS/pdf-report-generators/readme.md

+# This package is deprecated!
+Please go to https://github.com/Jimmy-JS/laravel-report-generator instead!

-# Laravel 5 - Pdf Report Generators
+# Laravel - Pdf Report Generators
-Rapidly Generate Simple Pdf Report on Laravel 5 (Using [barryvdh/laravel-dompdf](https://github.com/barryvdh/laravel-dompdf))
+Rapidly Generate Simple Pdf Report on Laravel (Using [barryvdh/laravel-dompdf](https://github.com/barryvdh/laravel-dompdf))

 This package provides a simple pdf generators to speed up your workflow